REGGIE YOUNG PLAYED GUITAR ON LITERALLY THOUSANDS OF RECORDS OVER THE YEARS.

-Reggie got his first guitar shortly after that, and turned out to be a fast learner, cutting Rockabilly sessions in Memphis while still in his teens.
-In 1956, he was invited to join Eddie Bond and The Stompers, a local outfit that was tearing it up in the clubs.
+Back in Memphis, he would cut one of his first sessions, backing Barney Burcham with The Daydreamers on Meteor in 1955.
+In '56, he was invited to join Eddie Bond and The Stompers, a popular outfit that was tearing it up in the clubs.
 Reggie's first recording with the band, Rockin' Daddy, was picked up by Mercury and became a strong regional seller.
-He was soon Criss-Crossing The South in rockabilly package tours with Johnny Cash and Carl Perkins.
+He was soon criss-crossing The South in rockabilly package tours with folks like Johnny Cash and Carl Perkins.

 SMOKIE, PART 2